The next Ocean Policy Course will take place between July 16th-28th, 2017. Applications for the course are now closed.

 The MARINE Ocean Policy Course introduces ocean-interested early career professionals to ocean policy and governance, and how science influences public policy decisions at the international, national, and state levels.
-Students learn about pressing challenges to ocean health, and together with leaders in ocean science and policy, examine how scientists (e.g., social, economic, natural) and researchers can and do work within the policy-making process to address these challenges.
+Participants learn about pressing challenges to ocean health, and together with leaders in ocean science and policy, examine how scientists (e.g., social, economic, natural) and researchers can and do work within the policy-making process to address these challenges.

 - Provide insight into the structure and practice of ocean governance in the United States at multiple scales.

 - Explain best practices in ocean and coastal management, and how science and application of these practices have trended over time.

 - Introduce the basics of environmental law and policy, discussing how it is or may be relevant to students' current and future work.

 - Engage students in a discussion of how their research and/or academic interests intersect with ocean and coastal law and governance, and the interplay between the two.